h-arvir/paradox/README.md

 ### Prerequisites

 - Node.js (v16 or higher)
-- A Gemini API key from Google AI Studio
+- A Gemini API key from Google AI Studio (can be configured in-app)

 ### Installation